Kinetxgreenenergy

 No infrastructure Upgrade Requirements for Networks

-We can deliver localized feed into National Grid or direct to clients sites anywhere along the Australian East Coast
+We can deliver a localised feed into power grids or direct to clients sites to the coast of any nation

 Best ROI Opportunity